Ultrasound Diagnostic Medical Sonography

 - Patient Care

-Within these degree programs, a student will develop the skills they need for a career in Ultrasound Diagnostic Medical Sonography.
+Within these degree programs, students will develop the skills they need for a career in Ultrasound Diagnostic Medical Sonography.
 These skills include:

 - Customer Service